samjulien/blog/_posts/2018-07-27-how-to-create-angular-apps-with-auth0-and-stackblitz.markdown

 ### Checking for an Active Session

 What happens if we were to refresh the screen on any view?
-We have a flag in local storage that keeps track of whether or not we are logged in.
+We have a flag in [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Storage/LocalStorage) that keeps track of whether or not we are logged in.
 But this flag has no connection with the authentication server at Auth0.
 Thus, it is ideal for us to have a mechanism that can check if we have an active session with the authentication server if we refresh the page.

 We do this by calling `this.authService.refreshAuthData()` in the `ngOnInit` lifecycle hook of the `AppComponent`.
 Why there?
 It's guaranteed that this component will be built whenever we refresh the page, no matter what the active route is.